 Creating a company is a messy and dynamic process.
 Small companies have smaller cash cushions and are “more likely than big companies to adjust hours or head count to meet the ebbs and flows of demand,” according to research done at the E. M. Kauffman Foundation.

 Entrepreneurship has always been challenging.
-And the data show that it’s never been truer than it is today.
+And the data show that it’s never been truer than it is today – with our without the complications of a pandemic.